jasonlav/navigate-js/README.md

 #navigate-js
-####Parses links and attaches click events for HTML5 push state, Hash tags, and other navigation methods.
+####Parses links and attaches click events for HTML5 push state, hash tags, and other navigation methods.

 Installation
 ------------